 Okra is a green pod like edible plant prepared in many ways around the world.
 Back home, we use it to prepare a soup like meal to go with other dishes.
 The dish is very slippery like gel.
 Okra is high in fibre and vitamin C. Try Native Forest Organic Okra or grow your own with these SEEDS.

 Marshmallow root grows in moist sandy areas.
 The root contains starch, pectin and mucilage making it a perfect ingredient to use in hair gels.
 The root is dried and is available as is or as a powder.
 There is no evidence that one works better than the other.
-Try Florida Herbal Pharmacy Marshmallow Root.
+Try Hippy Bunny Organic Marshmallow Root.

 The inner bark from the branches of this tree is collected and used for various purposes including medicinal.
 Slippery elm can be consumed as a tea.
 This is also available in bark or powder form.
 Some people believe the powder form works better than the bark form.
 Try Starwest Botanicals Slippery Elm Bark Powder.